-Click to go to Embankments Click to go to Advanced Geotechnical Report content, Muck (A-8), highly organic soils, rubble, landfills, non-compacted man-made or natural fills, etc. Class 1-A Excavation locations for roadways may be below Top of Subgrade elevation in Cut and No Cut/No Fill areas and below existing ground for Embankment/Fill areas.
-Below Top of Subgrade elevation, Class 1-A Excavation and Backfill is required to improve the bearing capacity, provide a stable platform to construct the pavement section.
-Below existing ground for Embankment/Fill areas, Class 1-A Excavation and Backfill is required to improve the bearing capacity, increase the stability of slopes, potentially reduce settlement (short term, long term, and differential), and provide a stable working platform for construction equipment.
+Click to go to Embankments Click to go to Advanced Geotechnical Report

+Step 7.
+Class 1-A Excavation: All Excavation of unsuitable material below the lowest excavation limits established (Class 1, Class 2, etc.).
+Unsuitable material comprises unstable soils (soils which fail test/proof rolling), soils with excessive moisture content, Muck (A-8), highly organic soils, rubble, landfills, non-compacted man-made or natural fills, etc. Class 1-A Excavation locations for roadways may be below Top of Subgrade elevation in Cut and No Cut/No Fill areas and below existing ground for Embankment/Fill areas.
+Below Top of Subgrade elevation.
+Class 1-A Excavation and Backfill are required to improve the bearing capacity and provide a stable platform to construct the pavement section.
+Below existing ground for Embankment/Fill areas, Class 1-A Excavation and Backfill are required to improve the bearing capacity and provide a stable platform to construct the pavement section.
+Below existing ground for Embankment/Fill areas, Class 1-A Excavation and Backfill are required to improve the bearing capacity and provide a stable platform to construct the pavement section.
+Below existing ground for Embankment/Fill areas, Class 1-A Excavation and Backfill are required to improve the bearing capacity and increase the stability of slopes, potentially reduce settlement (short term, long term, and differential), and provide a stable working platform for construction equipment.